Car and Motor Insurance FAQ

 Does my Motor Policy cover me automatically when I go abroad?

 If you are going abroad for a short trip with your vehicle, your policy provides you with the minimum third-party liability insurance required by law in all EU member states.
 We suggest that you get in touch with us a few days before departure so that we can provide you with the necessary information and documents that you will need when driving abroad.
-If you have a private car comprehensive policy you can benefit from the same cover you have in Malta while driving abroad in another EU state for no additional premium for 30 days in one year.
-If you have another type of policy or cover, or you are driving outside the EU, you will need to pay an additional premium for the cover.
-Our motor policy is intended for vehicles that are used predominantly in Malta, if you will be taking your car abroad for long periods of time we may not be able to provide you with any motor insurance cover at all.
-We are also unable to provide cover for vehicles that are not registered in Malta although we can assist in some cases where a car is purchased from another EU country and is to be registered in Malta.
+If you have a Private Car comprehensive policy you can benefit from the same cover you have in Malta while driving in another EU state at no additional premium, for up to 30 days in one year.
+You are however required to inform us prior to departing so that we can issue a confirmation of cover before this cover becomes effective.
+For other types of policies or cover you will need to pay an additional premium to have the same cover when driving abroad.
+If you are travelling outside the EU, we will need to provide you with a Green Card (international certificate of insurance) which is issued at an additional premium.
+Our motor policy is intended for vehicles that are used predominantly in Malta, so if you intend to take your car abroad for a long period of time, we may not be able to provide you with any motor insurance cover at all, and you may need to purchase that from the country where the vehicle will be used.
+We are also unable to provide cover for vehicles that are not registered in Malta, although we can assist in some cases where a car is purchased from another EU country and is to be registered in Malta.
 You can also benefit from roadside assistance cover when driving abroad with your vehicle, click here for more information about driving abroad.

-Do you have a special scheme for young drivers?
+Do you have a special policy for young drivers?

-The premium for young drivers can be very expensive, so we have come up with a special scheme for them known as “Boosh”.
+The premium for young drivers can be very expensive, so we have come up with a special policy for them known as “Boosh”.
 Click here for more info.

 What do I need to do to report an incident?